Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 **31–52% less than the System Compiler**.
 The overhead is per-compilation, not per-execution: no compiler allocates per call.

-Compiled delegates do not all run at the same speed, though the difference is small.
-On a body of a few instructions HEC runs at FEC's speed and **1.13–1.42x** the System compiler's; larger bodies converge, because the body rather than the call dominates.
+Compiled delegates execute at equivalent speed whichever compiler produced them.
+HEC costs about a nanosecond more per call than the System compiler, flat across body sizes -- a property of reaching the delegate, not of the code inside it -- and sits inside FEC's own margin.
 See [Execution Speed](../../docs/site/compiler/performance.md#execution-speed).

 For hot paths that compile once and cache, the allocation difference is negligible.
 For workloads